vollyimnetz/crop-thumbnails/readme.txt

 * reviewed dynamic sizes: filenames will no longer be changed
 * fix image-metadata polution
 * refactoring and cleanup a lot of the code
-* change from a language constant to 'cpt_lang' (as recommended by developer guide)
+* change from a language constant to 'cpt_lang'
 * secure translations

 = 0.10.15 =